rkp678/Project_1_Group_3/README.md

 - Research and Visualization #4 - Andrew
 - Research and Visualization #5 - Sam
 - Research and Visualization #6 - Andrew
-- Research and Visualization #7 - Sam IN PROCESS
+- Research and Visualization #7 - Sam
 - Research and Visualization #8 - Andrew IN PROCESS
 - Dashboard - Rachel
 - Readme preparation - Rachel